rmw-link/blog-vuepress2/site/en/readme.md

 Today the Internet is like a sickly feudal dynasty, with oligarchs completing the annexation of land, monopolizing the data created by the people, and sitting on the land rent.

 Information sorting is manipulated and social relationships are locked up.
-The platform is the God of the meta-universe, living and dying, and those who question are demoted and banned.
+The platform is the God of the meta-universe, living and dying, and those who question are downgraded and banned.

-Like a fish on an anvil.
-I don't like this world and I want to seek change.
+Like fish on anvil.
+I don't like this kind of world, and I want to seek change.

-I want to rebuild a new Internet: **let everyone own their own data.
+I want to reconstruct a new Internet: let everyone own their **own data.
 Let the people's data belong to the people.**

-So today, I started this project - rmw.link.
+So, today, I started this project - rmw.link.

 ![rmw.link标语图](/slogan.svg)